ishiharatma/aws-cdk-devops-toolkit/workspaces/waf-ip-whitelist-auto-updater/src/lambda/waf-ip-whitelist-auto-updater/python/README.md

     "ipSetName": "YourIPSetName",
     "ipSetId": "YourIPSetId",
     "isCloudFront": false,
-    "region": "CLOUDFRONT", // or "REGIONAL"
+    "scope": "CLOUDFRONT", // or "REGIONAL"
     "region": "ap-northeast-1",  // Used when cope is "REGIONAL" "allowedIpAddressRanges": ["10.0.0.0/24", "192.168.1.0/24"],
     "isDebug": false,